 Data collection representation

-The below image shows a statement shown to consumers who used their Android mobile device to turn off (or “pause”) the Location History setting from late 2018 to date.
+The image shows a statement shown to consumers who used their Android mobile device to turn off (or “pause”) the Location History setting from late 2018 to date.